 CAP for Disabled Adults (CAP/DA)

-A North Carolina home and community-based services waiver program proving services and supports in the home and community to disabled, blind adults as an alternative to nursing home placement.
+A North Carolina home and community-based services waiver program providing services and supports in the home and community to disabled, blind and aged adults as an alternative to nursing home placement.

 CAP/DA provides community-based services to individuals who:

-Are age 18 and over;
+Are age 18 years and over;

+Are aged, (65 years and over);

-an ICF (Intermediate Care Facility) or SNF (Skilled Nursing Care) lev as determined by the CAP case management entityNeed Intermediate Care Facility (ICF) or Skilled Nursing Facility (SNF) level of care;
+Are determined to require an ICF (Intermediate Care Facility) or SNF (Skilled Nursing Care) level of care under the North Carolina State Medicaid Plan;

+Are determined to need CAP services based on a reasonable indication of need and assessment as determined by the CAP case management entity;

 Live in a private residence; and

-Have been determined to be disabled by the Social Security Administration (SSA).
+Have been determined to be disabled by Disability Determination Services (DDS) or the Social Security Administration (SSA);

 B. CAP Consumer Direction (CAP/CD)